OndrejNepozitek/Edgar-Unity/docs/guides/room-template-customization.md

 1. Choose one of the already created room templates and create a copy of the prefab
 2. Write a piece of code that will handle the initialization of new room templates

 The first option is a pretty solid choice most of the time and requires no extra preparation steps.
 In this guide, we will see how to handle the second option.
 We will implement a so-called *room template initializer*.
-This technique is mostly only useful if you use the *Custom* tilemaps structure mode, because you will may want to use a custom tilemap layers handler.
+This technique is mostly only useful if you use the *Custom* tilemaps structure mode, because you may want to use a custom tilemap layers handler.

 There are two main ways of utilizing custom room template initializers: